-Every ninth-grader at Blair takes a yearlong seminar designed to build connections and baseline skills that will help them to succeed throughout their Blair careers.
-With a broad emphasis on design across disciplines, the freshman seminar has three rotating modules: health and wellness; character and personal development; and design-and-maker-space training.
+Every ninth-grader at Blair takes a yearlong seminar designed to build connections and baseline skills that will help them succeed throughout their Blair careers.
+The freshman seminar includes two half-year modules: health and wellness and design-and-maker-space training.

-Among the skills taught across the intersecting modules are how to take care of yourself so you can be an effective student; how to identify and access adults at Blair and at home who can support your physical and emotional health; and how to design and prototype.
-With the Center for Innovation and Collaboration serving as the seminar’s home, the curriculum encourages students to use what they learn not just in the seminar itself, but across other coursework and classes.
-The seminar will conclude with a capstone project incorporating at least two of the seminar's modules.
+Among the skills taught are how to take care of yourself so you can be an effective student; how to identify and access adults at Blair and at home who can support your physical and emotional health; and how to design and prototype.
+With the Chiang Center for Innovation and Collaboration serving as the freshman seminar’s home, the curriculum encourages students to use what they learn across their coursework and classes and in every aspect of their Blair experience.